 For instance, when teaching sentence structure, I begin with direct instruction, which includes modeling.
 From there, we do some whole class practice and then small group.
 Finally, I gradually release students to try applying the strategy to writing on their own.

 With each practice opportunity, students are considering sentence structures from a different modality.
 The whole-class practice is visual and auditory.
 With small group activities, I can work in kinesthetic options, like manipulatives and sorts.
-Plus, I work in real-world application and color-coding strategies.
+Plus, I add real-world application and color-coding strategies.
 Students also enjoy games and logic-based activities, like mazes.

 Here is a post I wrote with extended tips for teaching and scaffolding sentence structure.
 Of course, the best way to scaffold grammar is to begin with a grammar sequence that naturally builds one skill upon the next.